Leftover Turkey, Mashed Potato & Gravy Breakfast Casserole

 -

-Dollop the remaining 2 cups mashed potatoes over the surface in spoonfuls and gently spread to mostly cover without smashing the filling.
+Dollop the remaining 2 cups mashed potatoes over the filling, then gently spread to mostly cover the surface.

 -